ichimal/asdf-project-helper/README.md

 ### *[Macro]* `UPDATE-LONG-DESCRIPTION`:

-Simple wrapper of `convert-from-document-file` to update `long-description` field of a given system.
+Wrapper of `convert-from-document-file` to update `long-description` field of a given system.

+The rendered `long-description` will be cached into a file, "long-description.cache".

 e.g.

     (update-long-description "readme.txt" :systemname)

-will be expanded to

-    (setf (asdf:system-long-description (asdf:find-system :systemname))
-          (convert-from-document-file "readme.txt" :systemname) )

 ## use case:
 For example, making a Common Lisp project "`foo`" with ASDF.